International Exchange Programs Alumni Chapters

 Liane Soukup says howdy to all, and especially the Greater Houston YFU alumni!
 Liane went to Sweden and Denmark in 1992 with a special summer program called YFU Sports Exchange and played tennis.
 Even though she had traveled internationally prior, this experience traveling without her family and staying with host families significantly impacted her.
 Upon her return, she started an international club at her high school, which is still in existence today, and decided her college studies would include Corporate Communications and Public Affairs along with Cultural Anthropology.
 While still in High School and College, Liane volunteered with YFU at homecomings, retreats and also interviewed candidates.
 While in college, she studied and traveled extensively, incorporating England, Australia and Southeast Asia.
 After college, she lived and worked in New Zealand and the Czech Republic before coming back to the US to get her M.Ed. in Higher Education.
 Since graduation, she has worked in Marketing and Sales in the Educational and Travel Management sectors as well as managing a scholarship for international students coming to the US for higher education.
 Liane recently married and is enjoying this special time with her new husband.
 She enjoys volunteering, arts of all kinds, travel and cupcakes.
 Oh and she was born in Michigan but grew up in Houston….so she knows the city well!

 Karen Saito traveled to Japan with YFU the summer of 1987.
 Thus began her journey between the US and Japan for the rest of her life.
 Karen attended Kalamazoo College and spent her junior year living with a host family and studying Japanese at Waseda University in Tokyo.
-Her love of Japan lead to her back after college where she worked for three years and met her husband, Hiroshi.
-Together they lived in Texas and Ohio, then finally settled in Ann Arbor with their 3 children.
+Her love of Japan led her back after college where she worked for three years and met her husband, Hiroshi.
+Together they lived in Texas and Ohio, then finally settled in her hometown, Ann Arbor, with their 3 children.
 For the past five years, Karen has been an active YFU volunteer.
 Her family has hosted 3 YFU exchange students from Denmark, Mali and Pakistan.
 Karen has also been an area representative for eight students.
 She works at the University of Michigan as a Senior IT Project Manager at the College of Engineering and spends her free time volunteering with YFU helping with orientations, taking students on tours of the UM Big House, attending her children’s soccer games, and taking their new puppy outside to play.

 Karen looks forward to meeting other Southeast Michigan YFU Alumni and spending time sharing stories!